the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 If, like me, you possess substantial `skill_issue`, frustration may ensue.
 Just keep at it :>
 :::

-Like projection (before), it's not quite perfect.
+My implementation's not quite perfect.
 It fails to properly separate the particles at the bottom, but I don't think this has a large impact on the simulation overall; the density compensation creates a corresponding gap above them.

 ## closing thoughts